Irish Americans: Irish-American communities

-Socioeconomic Demographics/Status
+Socioeconomic demographics and status

-In 2023 Irish Americans had a Per Capita Income of $53,408, higher than $43,313 which is the Per Capita Income for the Total Population and higher than $50,675 for all White Americans.
-Irish Italian American Males and Females had median earnings of $75,488 and $61,660, respectively.
-This is higher than $63,975 and $52,370 for the Total Population.
-Irish Americans have a Median Household Income of $88,257 which is higher than the Total Population and all Non-Hispanic Whites despite having a smaller household size (2.29) than the Total Population.
+In 2023 Irish Americans had a per capita income of $53,408, higher than $43,313 which is the per capita income for the total population and higher than $50,675 for all white Americans.
+Irish-Italian-American males and females had median earnings of $75,488 and $61,660, respectively.
+This is higher than $63,975 and $52,370 for the total population.
+Irish Americans have a median household income of $88,257 which is higher than the total population and all non-Hispanic whites despite having a smaller household size (2.29) than the total population.

-In terms of education Irish Americans are significantly more educated than the Total Population.
-96.2% have attained High School Graduate and 44.3% have attained a Bachelor's degree or higher.
+In terms of education, Irish Americans are significantly more educated than the total population.
+96.2% have graduated from high school, and 44.3% have attained a bachelor's degree or higher.

-64% of Irish Americans are in the work place, with 51.1% working in Management, business, science, and arts occupations.
-The Irish American Community also has a large population working in Sales and office occupations (19.8%).
-In terms of industry, a large number of Irish Americans work in Educational services, and health care and social assistance as well as Professional, scientific, and management, and administrative and waste management services and Retail trade.
+64% of Irish Americans are in the workplace, with 51.1% working in management, business, science, and arts occupations.
+The Irish-American community also has a large population working in sales and office occupations (19.8%).
+In terms of industry, a large number of Irish Americans work in educational services, and health care and social assistance as well as professional, scientific, and management, and administrative and waste management services and retail trade.